fossillogic/fossil-network/README.md

 - **Modular Design**
   Easily integrated into existing projects or extended for custom protocols.

-## Getting Started
+## ***Prerequisites***

-### Prerequisites
+To get started, ensure you have the following installed:

-- **Meson Build System**
+- **Meson Build System**: If you don’t have Meson `1.8.0` or newer installed, follow the installation instructions on the official [Meson website](https://mesonbuild.com/Getting-meson.html).
-  Fossil Network uses Meson for build configuration.
-If you don’t have Meson installed, follow the instructions on the official [Meson website](https://mesonbuild.com/Getting-meson.html).
+- **Conan Package Manager**: If you prefer using Conan, ensure it is installed by following the instructions on the official [Conan website](https://docs.conan.io/en/latest/installation.html).

 ### Adding Dependency